serviceanimals/Harper/LL.md

 Language Learner
 A dog can be a good language learner.
-Do you speak in other languages with your dog?
+Do you speak in a couple of human languages with your dog?
 For example sit:
 Do you conjugate verbs in other languages with your dog?
 For example be: